ArizonaHDMS/Dashboard/README.md

 # Dashboard
 Framework for creating a Dashboard in Shiny -- Version in testing!

 The best way to run this code is to clone this repository via RStudio, then call up `server.R` and click the "Run App" button (see screenshots below).
+You will need to have Git setup through RStudio.
+Check out this excellent guide.
 This repository uses `packrat` to manage all the external packages used in the Dashboard.

 Alternatively, you can run:
 `shiny::runGitHub("Dashboard", "ArizonaHDMS")`

 BUT!
 This assumes you have all necessary packages already installed on your computer (see `global.R` for a list).
-I've included a []script you can run to install all of the correct packages.
+I've included a script you can run to install all of the correct packages.
 Currently, we are using the development versions of `leaflet` and `leaflet.extra` to use the OSM geocoding tool.

 Please feel free to contact us about any aspect of the Dashboard:
 * Matt King (HDMS Systems Manager) mking [at] azgfd.gov